 Why not take a look at the already established awareness days and see if there’s a gap in the market for something new that would help you to promote your genre of photography?

 You see, coming up with content ideas can be easy!

-Once you’ve downloaded the list, do also let me know in the comments below which awareness days you’re planning to create content around.
+If you’re thinking of using national awareness days in your content this year, do let me know in the comments below which awareness days you’re planning to create content around.
 I’d love to hear from you!